bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 simple example.
 The body is parsed and then any operands within the body are summed and the result is returned.

-Notice that the `add` function logs the operands for debugging purposes.
+Notice that the `add(req, res, next)` function logs the operands for debugging purposes.
 The logger is requested and injected by virtue of the `@require` annotation.

 ```javascript
 exports['@require'] = [ 'logger' ];